Wakefield F.C.: Northern Premier League and the FA Cup: 1990s

+1997–98 was a great year for the club.
+Emley knocked out Morecambe in the First Round of the FA Cup.
+In the Second Round they faced, Lincoln City and after a replay and extra-time, Emley won the tie 4–3.
+They faced off against West Ham United who were 8th in the Premier League.
+The game was broadcast on Match of the Day.
+The match ended 2–1 with Paul David scoring for Emley, Frank Lampard and John Hartson grabbed the two Hammers goals (The team that day also featured Rio Ferdinand).
+The season was rounded off with the club's eighth Sheffield Cup win against Parkgate.
+The season also saw the club finish sixth in the NPL.

+The following season they had another decent FA Cup run, but went out to Rotherham United 3–1.
+They also, reached the FA Trophy quarter-finals however, going out eventually to Cheltenham Town.

-After a poor to average couple of seasons in the late 90's and early 00's and with ambitions from the chairman, it emerged that Emley were looking to leave the village.
+After a poor to average couple of seasons in the late 1990s and early 2000s and with ambitions from the chairman, it emerged that Emley were looking to leave the village.
 This was due to ground regulation gradings.
 The League brought in new regulations, concerning three-sided grounds, that meant Emley would be thrown out of the league unless they spent vast amounts upgrading.
 The club was unable to expand their ground and were forced to look for a new one.
 A ground share with Rugby League club Wakefield Trinity Wildcats was suggested, then the club played a couple of games at Wakefield's Belle Vue ground.
 Although primarily a rugby city, the club moved to Wakefield's Belle Vue for their home games in the 2000–01 season.